laelbarlow/amoebae/README.md

     git clone https://github.com/laelbarlow/amoebae.git

 Run the setup script (this will take about 5 minutes to complete).
-Also, this may prompt you to install singularity if you are running **Linux**.
-On **MacOS** this will install Vagrant for managing Linux virtual machines, if necessary:
+On **MacOS**, and on **Linux** if Singularity is not installed, this will install Vagrant and VirtualBox for managing and running Linux virtual machines, if not already installed:

     cd amoebae
     /bin/bash setup.sh

-Now start up the virtual environment, and open one of the tutorial jupyter notebooks using the appropriate script for your operating system.
+Now open one of the tutorial jupyter notebooks using this script (this will only work on a personal computer, see main documentation for alternatives).

     /bin/bash singularity_jupyter.sh